jhwhenry/cpd/wx_orchestrate_ai_gov_upgrade_522.md

 ```

 ## Summarize and close out the upgrade
+1)Prepare for applying the TemporaryPatch if needed as a post-upgrade task.

-1)Schedule a wrap-up meeting and review the upgrade procedure and lessons learned from it.
+2)Schedule a wrap-up meeting and review the upgrade procedure and lessons learned from it.

-2)Evaluate the outcome of upgrade with pre-defined goals.
+3)Evaluate the outcome of upgrade with pre-defined goals.

 ---